First Day Strategies

 Prior to the First Day

-• Reflect on the climate you would like to create in your classroom (see also classroom civility); you may want to address some of these issues on the first day of class, too.
+• Reflect on the climate you would like to create in your classroom; you may want to address some of these issues on the first day of class, too.

-• Send a welcome email to your students, perhaps inviting them to use NameCoach to record and learn the pronunciation of each others' names.
+• Send a welcome email to your students, perhaps inviting them to respond to a few questions via email or a survey.

 On the First Day of Class

-• Arrive early and plan to stay late to answer student questions
+• Arrive early and plan to stay late to answer student questions.
+Never miss the opportunity to welcome students as they enter the room.

-• Review the “key points” of the syllabus, focusing not on all the policies and details (they can read those--and be quizzed on them--later), but instead highlighting the learning outcomes for the course and helping students see relevance to them in their own lives.
+• Review the “key points” of the syllabus, focusing not on all the policies and details (they can read those—and be quizzed on them—later), but instead highlighting the learning outcomes for the course and helping students see their relevance in their own studies and lives.

-• Set the tone by engaging students the way you intend to throughout the semester; that is, if you expect to engage actively in class, do that on the first day—telling them about how they will be active learners is counterproductive.
-In other words, let them practice learning the way they will throughout the semester. (see also group work, team-based learning, student response systems,discussion techniques)
+• Set the tone by engaging students the way you intend to throughout the semester; that is, if you expect them to engage actively in discussions or solve problems, do that on the first day—telling them about how they will be active learners is counterproductive.
+In other words, let them practice learning the way they will throughout the semester.

 For more about the suggestions and broader frameworks, see How to Teach a Good First Day of Class from the Chronicle of Higher Education.